dkranch/www/projects/solar/install.md

 It took about a week for the inspector to come out.
 There was a mis-schedule the first day, but the inspector apologized and prioritized us a couple days later and came out early.
 The project managed texted me and arrived only a few minutes after the inspector.

 The inspection felt silly.
-The inspector told us what he wanted to look for, but really just filled out a sticker and put it on a panel as he was explaining things.
+The inspector told us what he wanted to look for, but really just filled out a sticker and put it on a panel as he was explaining things to us.
+The whole process was about 5 minutes.

+## The Utility Meter

+The last step before turning things on was for the local utility to add a small meter to the house for net metering.
+Their main billing meter is on the East edge of our property on a utility pole, but they needed to add a meter on the house.
+The project manager said this would take about a week, and then showed me the two switches to flip to turn the system on.

+The next day the local utility guy came out, which was stunning.
+They rang the doorbell and let us know they were here.
+After a few minutes, he drove away and I thought we could turn things on.
+However, when I went down to look, there was no meter.
+I'm guessing he was checking on things, but no communication, which is about par for our utility.
+They aren't great.

+About 4 or 5 days later, I came home and saw the utility truck driving away on the road.
+I went down and saw the meter installed, so I turned on the sytem.
+This was February 23, 2022 when we went live.

+I logged onto the monitoring system with the credentials I'd received in email and saw the system live.
+Here's the first day:

+!(/assets/img/solar/solar6.png)[generating power on the first day]

+Very exciting!